Henfield Museum

 Temporary, themed exhibitions are staged three or four times a year, both within and outside the museum via the roving display case.
 For details of current and forthcoming exhibitions, see the 'Exhibitions' page.
 Details are also posted on the Museum noticeboard in the High Street bus shelter, in the Library and on the museum's Facebook page.

-Heritage projects are run by the museum and Friends, with current projects including Arborea, A Favourite Object and the William Borrer Transcription Project.
+Heritage projects are run by the museum and Friends, with current projects including Arborea, A Favourite Object, the William Borrer Transcription Project and Those Who Served.

 Owned and run by Henfield Parish Council, the museum is supported by volunteers and the Friends of Henfield Museum.
 The collection began in a small way in the 1930s, moving from a few cases in the old Assembly Rooms to its first permanent site in the new village hall in 1974.
 The present building was opened in 1994.